whash123/Covid_Vaccinations_Analysis/README.md

     fig.show()
 ```

+Let's first look at which countries ended up in the best place - that is, which countries have performed the most total vaccinations per hundred citizens at the time of writing.
+I will pass a minimum population of 10M people so we can get some of the more relavent countries with stable data:

 ```
 avg_vaccination_progress(min_pop = 10000000, vals = 'total')
 ```

 ![Fig 23](/Figs/Fig_23.png)

+As we can see, many of the Western European countries, the USA, and Chile have been able to roll out a good amount of vaccinations per person in their country, coming in around the 30-40 per hundred mark.
+Not bad!

+However, let's see which countries were the most efficient at vaccinating their population since they started vaccinating.
+We will look at countries with more than 1M people and set the value to "average" so we can see average number of vaccinations per hundred people per day:

 ```
 avg_vaccination_progress(min_pop = 1000000, vals = 'average')
 ```

 ![Fig 24](/Figs/Fig_24.png)

+Now that tells a different story - here we can see Israel and the UAE are performing the quickest, both performing around 1-1.3 vaccinations for every one hundred people in their country *per day*.
+This would be the same as the US averaging 3.5M vaccinations a day!
+That's incredible progress.
+As you can see, some of our current top performers at the total level, such as Chile, the USA, and England, are still among our most efficient distributors, however they may have started out slow and sped up as production increased.

+What we can do now is, instead of giving a population minimum and looking at some countries in each continent, we can have a look at every country in each continent and compare their progression - again, still on a per-day per-hundred people basis.
+Since many vaccinations are regionally-diverse, it would be interesting to compare countries with those in their own continent that may have access to similar resources.

+Below you can find a chart for each continent, where the y-axis is the per-day per-hundred people amount of vaccinations rolled out.
+The color (darker meaning more) represents the total number of vaccinations rolled out per hundred people, so we can see if some countries are vaccinating quickly, but still not fully rolled out, vs countries that, while slower, have reached more people in total:

 ```
 for cont in total_vacc_df['continent'].unique():